janardanchavan/Docker-MySQL-Wordpress-Project/README.md

 Here is my first docker project developed after a docker training conducted by Mr. Vimal Daga.

 Usually bulding a web development environment is a long journey with Multi-tier environment.
 For example, creating a web server, database server, etc. Creating all these manually takes a long time.
-However, using docker technology we can create all this with a matter of seconds.
+However, using docker technology we can create all this within a matter of seconds.

 Here I am sharing automated process to build the web development environment with WordPress, MySQL and Docker through Docker-Compose method on Linux Redhat os.